simpleavr/NP34/README.md

 * LaunchPads are development boards, for NP-34 firmware flashing, we are using the programming side of the LaunchPads
 * Disconnect the MCU side from the programming side of the LaunchPad by removing the connecting jumper caps
 * Locate the 4 connecting points (Ground, Vcc, Test, Reset) and run dupont wires between LaunchPad (programmer side) and NP-34
+* LaunchPad RESET and TEST pins are also called SBWTDIO (RESET) and SBWTCLK (TEST) pin

 ```
                         +---------------------------+